Diving Into Org Mode

 -

-can be used to ensure that Org recognizes your link. -
+org-link-escapecan be used to ensure that Org recognizes your link. -

 To edit the invisible URL part of a link you can use

-with the cursor on the link. -
+org-insert-linkwith the cursor on the link. -

 Any link that does not start with a known scheme (like ‘http’) or a file name refers to the current document.
 The link

-specifically targets the entry with the
+[[#my-custom-id][section]]specifically targets the entry with the

-points to the headline with the name
+CUSTOM_IDproperty set tomy-custom-id, and the link[[*Some section][section]]points to the headline with the name

 Link targets can be created like

-and then linked to with[[target][target]]
+<<target>>and then linked to with[[target][target]] -

 If none of the above cases apply, Org searches for something with a matching

-property, then the closest matching headline. -
+NAMEproperty, then the closest matching headline. -

-opens links. -
+org-open-at-pointopens links. -

-can be used to jump back to where you were before following a link. -
+org-mark-ring-gotocan be used to jump back to where you were before following a link. -

 A radio target can be created like

-to there.
+<<<My Target>>>and will tell Org to automatically link all occurrences ofmy targetto there.
 This could be useful for definitions. -

 External links start with a short identifying string followed by a colon.